-where ${\mathcal{B}_i}$ denotes the set of Byzantine neighbors of agent $i$, $ i \in \mathcal{R}$. ${v_{ij,k}}: = \left\{ \right.$ with ${z_{ij,k}}$ denoted an arbitrarily untrue or misleading information sent by Byzantine agent $j$ at iteration $k$, $k \ge 0$, $\alpha_k$ denotes a constant or decaying step-size, ${\nabla f\left( {{x_{i,k}}} \right)}$ is the local batch gradient, ${w_{ij}}$ is the $i$-th row and $j$-th column element of a doubly stochastic weight matrix with $\sum\nolimits_{j \in {{\mathcal N}_i}} {{w_{ij}}} = \sum\nolimits_{j \in {{\mathcal N}_i}} {{w_{ji}}} = 1$.
+where ${\mathcal{B}_i}$ denotes the set of Byzantine neighbors of agent $i$, $ i \in \mathcal{R}$. ${v_{ij,k}}: = \left\{ \right.$ with ${z_{ij,k}}$ denoted as untrue or misleading information sent by Byzantine agent $j$, $j \in {\mathcal{B}}_i$, $\alpha_k$ denotes a proper constant or decaying step-size, ${\nabla f\left( {{x_{i,k}}} \right)}$ is the local batch gradient, ${w_{ij}}$ is the $i$-th row and $j$-th column element of a doubly stochastic weight matrix s.t. $\sum\nolimits_{j \in {{\mathcal N}_i}} {{w_{ij}}} = \sum\nolimits_{j \in {{\mathcal N}_i}} {{w_{ji}}} = 1$.
 Note that both $\mathcal{R}_i$ and $\mathcal{B}_i$ exclude agent $i$ (itself).
-If there is a Byzantine agent $b$ with one reliable neighbor $i$, ${{z}_{ib,k}}$ could be an untrue or misleading information (depending on whether agent $b$ is out of action or manipulated by adversaries), to its reliable neighboring agents at $k$-th iteration.
-If agent $b$ is a Byzantine malicious agent, ${x_{i,k + 1}}$ could arbitrarily deviate from its true model, since any Byzantine malicious agent is assumed to be omniscient and can learn from update rules such that they may send an elaborately falsified message to their reliable neighbors.
-For instance, Byzantine agent $b$, $b \in {{\mathcal{B}}_i}$, can blow $x_{i,k+1}$ up to infinity through transmitting continually a vector with infinite elements to its reliable neighbor $i$.
-Another example is that Byzantine agent $b$ can deter all reliable agents from achieving consensus at iteration $k$, via sending various values $\tilde x_{ib,k}$ to its different reliable neighboring agents $i \in {\mathcal{R}_b}$.
-The main reason for the above mentioned issues comes from the fact that the aggregation step (\ref{E3-0-2}) is rather vulnerable to Byzantine problems.
+If there is a reliable agent $i$ with a Byzantine neighbor $b$, $b \in {{\mathcal{B}}_i}$, then ${{z}_{ib,k}}$ could be untrue or misleading information (depending on whether agent $b$ experiences malfunction or manipulated by adversaries), to its reliable neighboring agents at $k$-th iteration.
+Since any Byzantine agent is assumed to be omniscient and able to learn from update rules, if agent $b$ sends an elaborately falsified message to its reliable neighbor $i$, then ${x_{i,k + 1}}$ could arbitrarily deviate from its true model.
+For instance, Byzantine agent $b$ can blow $x_{i,k+1}$ up to infinity through continually transmitting a vector with infinite elements to its reliable neighbor $i$.
+Another example is that Byzantine agent $b$ can deter all reliable neighbors from achieving consensus at iteration $k$, via sending $\tilde x_{ib,k}$ with various values to its different reliable neighbors $i \in {\mathcal{R}_b}$.
+The primary cause of the aforementioned issues lies in the vulnerability of the aggregation step (\ref{E3-0-2}) to Byzantine agents.
 In fact, similar security threats also prevail in decentralized work \cite{Li2021,Saadatniaki2020,Xin2022,Pu2021,Qureshi2021,Li2022,Xin2020f,Kun2020}.
-Therefore, the \textit{SGD} family contains two important extensions, \textit{RSA} \cite{Li2019k} and \cite{Peng2021}, both of which achieve Byzantine resilience based on a resilient consensus method \cite{Ben-ameur2016}. \cite{Peng2021} is a decentralized extension of \textit{RSA} \cite{Li2019k}.
+To address this issue, the \textit{SGD} family receives two important extensions, \textit{RSA} \cite{Li2019k} and \cite{Peng2021}, both of which achieve Byzantine resilience based on a resilient aggregation mechanism \cite{Ben-ameur2016}, where \cite{Peng2021} is a decentralized extension of \textit{RSA} \cite{Li2019k}.
 The theoretical analysis of both \textit{RSA} \cite{Li2019k} and \cite{Peng2021} is based on a bounded-variance assumption on the local stochastic gradient.
 With this assumption and the other standard assumptions (see \cite{Peng2021} for details), the sequence ${\left\{ {{x_k}} \right\}_{k \ge 0}}$ generated by the decentralized algorithm proposed in \cite{Peng2021} takes a convergent form of